Existence of uniform Temple charts and applications to null distance: Applications of Uniform Temple Charts

 In order to prepare the reader to applications of our result on existence of uniform Temple charts, in this section we recall the notion of time function and the associated definition of null distance.

-Given a spacetime $(N,g)$, a \emph{time function} is a continuous real valued function, $\tau: N\to \mathbb{R}$, that is strictly increasing along all future directed causal curves.
-For example, any smooth function $\tau: N\to \mathbb{R}$ such that $\nabla \tau (p)$ is timelike past pointing for all $p\in N$, is a time function.
+Given a spacetime $(N,g)$, a \emph{generalized time function} is a real valued function, $\tau: N\to \mathbb{R}$, that is strictly increasing along all future directed causal curves.
+Continuous generalized time functions are called \emph{time functions}.
+For example, any \emph{temporal} function, that is a smooth function $\tau: N\to \mathbb{R}$ such that $\nabla \tau (p)$ is timelike past pointing for all $p\in N$, is a time function.
 In general, there are time functions which are not smooth, as the following example shows.

 \begin{example} The \emph{cosmological time function} was defined by Andersson, Galloway, and Howard in \cite{AGH} (see also Wald and Yip \cite{Wald-Yip}) as follows: \be \tau_{g}(p)= \sup \{L_g(C)\,| \, \textrm{ future timelike } C:[0,1]\to N \text{ with } C(1)=p\} \ee where $L_g(C)$ is the \emph{Lorentzian length} of a $C^1$-curve $C$ defined by \be L_g(C)=\int_0^1 |g(C'(s),C'(s))|^{1/2}\,ds. \ee If $\tau_g(q)<\infty$ for all $q \in N$ and if $\tau_g \to 0$ on past inextendible causal curves then the cosmological time function $\tau_g$ is said to be \emph{regular}.
 In general, a regular cosmological time function is only Lipschitz with $g(\nabla \tau_g, \nabla \tau_g) = -1$ almost everywhere, see \cite{AGH}. \end{example}